Glen Paley Memorial Award

-Do you know someone who has contributed to AHPA's mission of "Leadership in Health Promotion" through:
+Do you know someone who has contributed to AHPA's mission of "A healthy equitable Australia" through:

 2016: Melinda Edmunds, WA Branch President

 I feel incredibly honoured that I am the inaugural winner of the Glen Paley Memorial Award.
 Although I never knew Glen, she was instrumental in the work of AHPA® and it is an amazing award to be recognised for.
 The reason I joined the AHPA® (WA Branch) Committee three years ago was to enable health promotion to have a voice.
 I believe that to have a voice you need to step up and be a leader in the field.
 This doesn’t mean that you have necessarily have to take on the President’s role like I have, however you need to be committed to the cause.
 I am fortunate to have a number of people supporting me to do what I do for AHPA® and I know I couldn’t do it without them, it is a team effort.
 I can only hope that I continue to contribute to leadership in health promotion and see our profession recognised by many.

 2018: Janine Phillips, former Director, Branch President and NAO member

 From Janine's nomination: Janine was an original member of the AHPA committee that was established in 2011 to investigate options for professionalising the health promotion workforce.
 At the beginning of the journey to becoming the AHPA National Accreditation Organisation (NAO), Janine’s passion and enthusiasm for health promotion and the need to support and promote the health promotion workforce, drove many of the conversations about future directions.
 Janine should be acknowledged as a key advocate and initiator for the creation of Australia’s Health Promotion Practitioner Registration System.'
 Janine commented that she was humbled but very chuffed to receive the Award!

 2018: Michele Herriot, Director, Chair Branch Presidents Committee